Tim Göransson

 Tim Göransson (born 26 March 1988) is a Swedish former tennis player.

 Biography

 Göransson participated at the Junior Australian Open and the Junior French Open in 2006.

 He made his ATP main draw singles debut, as a wild card at the 2007 Swedish Open where he lost in the first round to Carlos Berlocq.
+His only other ATP main draw appearance came at the 2008 Swedish Open, where he was a lucky loser.
+He was defeated in the first round by Michael Ryderstedt.
 Göransson competed mainly on the ATP Challenger Tour and the Futures circuit and won one Futures title.

 Göransson achieved a career-high singles ranking of World No. 495 in 2009.
 He is a brother of fellow tennis player André Göransson.